apaz-cli/apaz-cli.github.io/blog/Grifters.md

 But once they got to America, at some point things changed.
 Once they established their own society, suddenly there were religious in groups and out groups again.
 They enforced their way of life, and at one point even hunted their own as witches.
-Is religious freedom really what they wanted?
+Is religious freedom for all really what they wanted?
 Or did they just want freedom for themselves?

 There are innumerable examples of this.
 Maybe it's the nature of societies.
 Maybe it's